 Ascend 1072m / Descend 1767m / Maximum height 2894m.

-Accommodation: Two nights at our 3 satr hotel in Zermatt is a typical Swiss chalet type building.
+Accommodation: Two nights at our 3 star Hotel Capricorn in Zermatt is a typical Swiss chalet type building.
 This hotel is very comfortable, informal and family run.
 It has a pleasant terrace garden and a sauna as well as spacious rooms with private facilities.
 The excellent restaurant has views out to the Matterhorn and a nice bar.

 Various inspiring walks await you today - the only difficulty is deciding which to choose.
 Zermatt is traffic-free and is dominated by the imposing, distinctive shape of the Matterhorn.
 All around Zermatt there is a wonderful panorama of mountain peaks.
 Examples of walks below with more options included in our route notes.